torch/nngraph/README.md

 ## Requirements

-You need *not* `graphviz` to be able to use this library but, if you have it, you will be able to display the graphs that you have created.
+You do *not* need `graphviz` to be able to use this library, but if you have it you will be able to display the graphs that you have created.
 For installing the package run the appropriate command below:

 ```bash
 # Mac users